Historical questions – zooarchaeological answers

 More about the workshop

 Although many archaeologists still tend to consider zooarchaeology central to prehistory, but not necessarily to historic archaeology, the increasing number of excellent publications shows otherwise.
-This workshop will examine how nuanced historical perspectives can assist zooarchaeological interpretations and visa versa.
+This workshop will examine how nuanced historical perspectives can assist in zooarchaeological interpretations and visa versa.
 A wide range of topics on the animal-human relationships can be investigated through historical zooarchaeology: trade, socio-political change, shifts in biodiversity, animal aesthetics, and social constructs of exotics… Tensions between historical sources and archaeological evidence and insights from posthuman and new materialist perspectives make historical zooarchaeology all the more interesting as a research direction at the intersection of archaeology, history, and the study of the Anthropocene mind and state.
 As historical zooarchaeologists we deal with places, things, and issues from the past or present when written records and oral traditions can inform and contextualize cultural material.
 A challenge is to overcome the bridge between the disciplines, and to contrast, compare, and integrate approaches.

 In this workshop, we will look at the status of affairs and recent developments, using ongoing research in Dutch archaeology departments and institutes, and look around us for models, inspiration, and synergy, from recent research in related subjects in the humanities